Primetalk/SynapseGrid/docs/Actors.EN.md

 Akka Actors usage
 ---------------------------
-All systems, that were described above, are single-threaded.
-So, there are many possible ways to jump for multithreading.
+All, described above, systems are single-threaded.
+There are also many possible ways to achieve multithreading.
-One of them by creating actor-based system, that will be fully compatible with Akka.
+One of them – create an actor-based system, that will be fully compatible with Akka.
-When Actor receive a Signal message, it's processing will be performed in the most obvious way: signal will be sent next, to embedded DynamicSystem.
+When Actor receives a Signal message, then it will be proceed in the most obvious way: signal will be sent next to embedded DynamicSystem.

-There's a special NonSignalWithSenderInput contact.
-It could be used for compatibility with programs, that doesn't work with Signals.
+The NonSignalWithSenderInput contact can be used for compatibility with programs, which doesn't support Signals.
 This contact has (ActorRef, Any) type.
-The first element will contain received data sender, the second, strictly speaking - data.
+It's first element will contain received data sender, the second – data..